 The kombucha SCOBY and kombucha starter tea work together to transform sweet tea into kombucha.
-Young kombucha tea, less than six days old, isn't sufficiently inocculated with enough bacteria and yeast to support the continued brewing of kombucha.
-So if you repeatedly brew kombucha tea with weak starter tea, instead of mature starter tea (7+ days old, bright and tart), over time your kombucha may become weaker and weaker.
+Young kombucha tea, less than six days old, isn't sufficiently inoculated with enough bacteria and yeast to support the continued brewing of kombucha.
+So if you repeatedly brew kombucha tea with weak starter tea, instead of mature starter tea (7+ days old, bright, and tart), over time your kombucha may become weaker and weaker.

 Oversteeping Your Tea